This entry discusses research resources for the state of Ohio.

 Subscribers can get Laws of Ohio in PDF on Hein Online back to Volume 1 (1803).
 Otherwise, you can get copies of older laws from the State Library of Ohio (800-686-1533) or other Ohio academic and public law libraries.

-Bills: Recent Ohio Senate and House bills are posted free on the Bills page of the General Assembly Web site.
+Bills: Recent Ohio Senate and House bills are posted free on the Search Legislation page of the General Assembly Web site.
 Ohio bills are also available on Lexis (OHIO;OHTEXT for just current session bills; OHIO;OHBILL, for current bills and bill tracking records) and Westlaw (OH-BILLS).

 Legislative History: For information about Ohio legislative history research, see A Guide to Legislative History in Ohio (2010), the Ohio Legislative History page by the Cleveland-Marshall College of Law and/or the "Researching Legislative History" chapter of Ohio Legal Research (Carolina Academic Press).